51Degrees/specifications/pipeline-specification/pipeline-elements/json-builder.md

 value to be updated due to new Evidence.

-Note that 'new Evidence' in this case refers to Evidence values that are made available in second or subsequent requests as part of the same 'session'.
+Note that 'new Evidence' in this case refers to Evidence values that are made available in second or subsequent requests as part of the same [session](sequence-element.md).
 These values can then be used to determine or refine results.

 See the [`PopulateMetaDataCollections`](https://github.com/51Degrees/pipeline-dotnet/blob/master/FiftyOne.Pipeline.Elements/FiftyOne.Pipeline.JsonBuilderElement/FlowElement/JsonBuilderElement.cs#L715)
 method in C# for an example of creating these lists.